Quality Assurance in Software Development: How It Shields Your Product from Costly Failures

 Quality assurance (QA) plays an integral part in software development by ensuring the final product meets quality standards and user expectations.
 Its importance is underlined by several tangible benefits:

-- Adherence to the regulatory requirements or industry standards is crucial for software products, and QA plays a significant role in ensuring compliance.
+• Adherence to regulatory requirements or industry standards is crucial for software products, and QA plays a significant role in ensuring compliance.

 What Is Software Quality Assurance (SQA)?

-Without any further complication, quality assurance, commonly known as QA, typically involves a series of processes and systematic activities carried out to validate product quality.
+Without any further complication, quality assurance, commonly known as QA, typically involves a series of processes and systematic activities carried out to validate the product’s overall quality throughout the entire software development lifecycle (SDLC).
 Or you can think of QA as a gauge to measure how well a software application is developed and tested.
+Far from a mere checkpoint, QA in software development is a proactive defense mechanism that embeds quality into every stage of development.

 What do we actually do in QA processes?
 Here are the primary activities involved: